Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/introduction.rst

 In *Object Mode* with *Wireframe* shading enabled :kbd:`Z`, objects are displayed in black when unselected and in orange when selected.
 If more than one object is selected, all selected objects except the active object, typically the object last selected, are displayed in a darker orange color.

 Similarly, in *Edit Mode*, unselected geometry is drawn in black while selected faces, edges, or vertices are drawn in orange.
 The active face is highlighted in white.

-In *Edit Mode*, only one mesh can be edited at the time.
-However, several objects can be joined into a single mesh (:kbd:`Ctrl-J` in *Object Mode*) and then separated again (:kbd:`P` in *Edit Mode*).
-If multiple objects are selected before entering *Edit Mode*, all the selected objects remain highlighted in orange indicating that they are part of the active selection set.

 If two vertices joined by an edge are selected in *Vertex selection mode*, the edge between them is highlighted too.
 Similarly, if enough vertices or edges are selected to define a face, that face is also highlighted.

+If multiple objects are selected before entering *Edit Mode*, all the selected objects remain highlighted in orange indicating that they are part of the active selection set.

 Tool Shelf